 - Rollers: Noisy or bumpy rollers usually require lubrication or replacement.
-High-quality nylon rollers are best for the smoothest, quietest operation – and best installed by Automatic Door Specialists.
+High-quality nylon rollers are best for the smoothest, quietest operation – and are best installed by ADS Automatic Door Specialists.

 - Hinges: Bent, broken, or misaligned hinges should be replaced.

-- CAUTION: The bottom brackets on all garage doors must never be removed while the door is under tension.
-ADS has the expertise and tools to properly replace the brackets and make any other necessary repairs.
+- Caution: The bottom brackets on all garage doors must never be removed while the door is under tension.
+ADS Automatic Door Specialists has the expertise and tools to properly replace the brackets and make any other necessary repairs.